godotengine/godot-docs/classes/class_line2d.rst

 - void **set_gradient** **(** :ref:`Gradient<class_Gradient>` value **)**
 - :ref:`Gradient<class_Gradient>` **get_gradient** **(** **)**

 The gradient is drawn through the whole line from start to finish.
-The default color will not be used if a gradient is set.
+The :ref:`default_color<class_Line2D_property_default_color>` will not be used if this property is set.

 .. rst-class:: classref-item-separator